Gå till huvudinnehållet

 • the dataset receives a persistent identifier (PID), such as a DOI, handle or similar, which serves as a permanent link on the internet,

-• the metadata (description) follows specific standards and is enough detailed, so that others can find it and understand what the dataset is about
+• the metadata (description) follows specific standards and is detailed enough, so that others can find and understand it

 • the data/materials are provided with a license (Creative Commons, GNU etc.) which guarantees good conditions for re-use, and